dfireBird/dfirebird.github.io/src/content/about/about.md

 Hi!
 My name is Aadhish Sriram, but you can also call me by nickname, dfireBird.
-I'm a Software developer from India.
-I'm currently interning in [IBM](https://www.ibm.com/consulting) and pursuing my Bachelor Engineering degree on Computer Science in SASTRA Deemed University.
+I'm a software developer from India.
+I'm currently working at [IBM](https://www.ibm.com/consulting).
+I recently graduated with an Undergraduate Engineering degree in Computer Science at SASTRA University.
-I love working on projects and learn more things.
+I love working on hobby projects and learn things to do more hobby projects.

-I'm an aspiriing open-source enthusiast and my projects are often open-sourced.
+I'm an aspiring open-source enthusiast and my projects are often open-sourced.
-I watch anime or english TV shows and read manga when I'm not programming or studying.
+I watch anime or English TV shows and read manga when I'm not programming or studying.

 This site is meant as way both to showcase my work and a blog where can I share about my experience and journey into programming, so the name "A Programmer's